FlyJingFish/AndroidAOP/README.md

      implementation 'androidx.appcompat:appcompat:1.3.0' // At least in 1.3.0 and above

-     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp 'io.github.flyjingfish:androidaop-ksp:2.6.7'
+     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp 'io.github.flyjingfish:androidaop-apt:2.6.7'
-     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor 'io.github.flyjingfish:androidaop-processor:2.6.7'
+     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor 'io.github.flyjingfish:androidaop-apt:2.6.7'
-     //⚠️Choose one of the above android-aop-ksp and android-aop-processor
+     //⚠️Choose one of the above ksp and annotationProcessor
      //If you only use the functions in android-aop-extra, you don't need to select these two options }
 ```